 - Denied

-The Board denied the Veteran's claim for service connection for a dental disability for treatment purposes, as there was no evidence of a compensable dental condition or eligibility under any of the available classes.
+The Board denied the Veteran's claim for service connection for a dental disorder (periodontal disease) as there was no new and relevant evidence received since the June 2019 rating decision to support her claim.

 We are not the VA.
 Veterans’ Rights is an independent resource built for veterans.
 We are not the U.S. Department of Veterans Affairs, not part of the government, and not endorsed by any government agency.